johnlaudun/jln/_posts/2026-08-08-windows-files.md

 ---
 layout: post
-title: "Find Files on Windows"
+title: "Finding Files on Windows"
 date: 2026-08-08
 ---

-# Finding Files in/on Windows

 I am not a Windows native.
 It is a foreign land.
 The only time I use Windows is to play a game, and so my usage looks like this: turn on computer, log in, open Steam, select a game, click green button.
 That’s it.